I am the type of person that gets absolutely livid when I am on a well-designed platform or tool, and my experience gets interrupted.

 Be it fixing an issue, adding new core features to enhance product experience, or flipping the product with a brand new app and visual design, new feature onboarding is a good thing that deserves to be acknowledged by your users.

 Even more importantly, new features mean better ways to utilize your product for the users.
-They definitely deserve the attention.

-1- Raises feature and product adoption rates 🚀
+1- Raises feature and product adoption rates

-There is quite a simple logic behind the relationship between feature adoption rates and feature onboarding.
 If you do the latter correctly, it will naturally have a positive effect on the former.

-2- Great marketing for an evergreen product 📈
+2- Great marketing for an evergreen product

-That you are constantly growing?
-That you are looking into ways to improve the product at hand?
 That you care that users get to have more and that you care they easily learn how?

 All of the above!

-3- Constitutes material for the entire onboarding journey 📚
+3- Constitutes material for the entire onboarding journey

-After all, a new feature is only a new feature for your current active users.
 Any other new user you acquire later on will have to learn about the new feature as a part of the initial product tours.

 Creating a good one from the start can only benefit you in the future.

-These are the core reasons any digital product and especially SaaS businesses, should be creating an efficient onboarding experience for their new features.
+These are the core reasons any digital product, and especially SaaS businesses, should be creating an efficient onboarding experience for their new features.

 But if you find taking in all this information meaningless, let me visualize it for you with a few examples.

-You probably know how I feel about a poor new feature experience from the top of this article.
-But I am also an instant fan if I have a positive experience.
+You probably know how I feel about a poor new feature experience from the intro of this article.

 Instagram is known for its constant updates, some of which offer quite a poor design while some others are really sticky, for example, the reels feature.

-Though more often than not Instagram prefers using intrusive modals on the entire screen when introducing new features, because they are quite short both in terms of copy and steps, we can’t really say that they are doing a bad job.
+Though more often than not, Instagram prefers using intrusive modals on the entire screen when introducing new features - because they are quite short both in terms of copy and steps - we can’t really say that they are doing a bad job.

 Especially because Instagram is a mobile app, we can even say that it is doing quite a good job as the onboarding UX elements are rather limited on mobile.